Farama-Foundation/PettingZoo/README.md

 PettingZoo is Python library of environments for conducting research in multi-agent reinforcement learning.
 It's basically a multi-agent version of OpenAI's Gym library.

-## Enviroment Types and Installation
+## Environment Types and Installation

 PettingZoo breaks its games down into several categories, largely including games from other's which we've ported to our consistent API, in many cases fixed, and centrally distribute.